41 New "TIL" Facts From Redditors That Will Spark Your Curiosity Today

 reddit

 In the digital age, the accessibility of information online can overwhelm individuals, leading to what some psychologists call 'information overload.'
-Research from the Journal of Consumer Research shows that excessive information can impair decision-making abilities and increase stress levels.
+Research shows that excessive information can impair decision-making abilities and increase stress levels.

 To counteract this, it's beneficial to adopt a more mindful approach to information consumption.
 Psychologists recommend strategies such as setting specific learning objectives and time limits for engaging with content to create a balanced and focused learning experience.